Jaik/Semicolon/README.md

 #TalkBackPlus

-TalkBackPlus is a TalkBack framework which help developers to create applications with support for TalkBack to help visually challenged people.
-The Framework provides customized views which can be used directly like a normal view into the code.
-The help speech can be customized in the layout xml file.
+TalkBackPlus is a TalkBack framework which help developers to create applications for visually challenged people.
+It facilitates consumer developers to write code in a traditional way  and on a flag change just switch application for normal users and visually challenged people.

+The best part of TalkBackPlus is that you don't have to worry about writing separate codes for two kinds of users.

+PS- This is not just a talk back.